 The DTU Robot Image Datasets: These two datasets of random objects were generated with a unique, experimental setup.
 One dataset is for evaluating point features, and one is for evaluating multiple view stereo.
 Because the setup is designed to avoid light pollution, the process allows for large amounts of high-quality data.

 Repository of Robotics and Computer Vision Datasets: The MRPT dataset collection is home to datasets from mobile robots, vehicles, and handheld sensors.
 The collection contains a range of datasets for urban scenarios and odometry, as well as open-source research from other labs.

 New College Vision and Laser Dataset: This dataset was gathered while traveling through a college and its adjoining parks.
 It is intended for the mobile robotics and vision research communities, and for those interested in 6-DoF navigation and mapping.

-Robot Vehicle Datasets
+Machine Learning Robotics Vehicle Datasets

 The FMP Dataset: Created by the Ford Center for Autonomous Vehicles, this dataset contains the FCAV M-Air Pedestrian (FMP) dataset of monocular RGB images, and Planar LiDAR data for pedestrian detection.
 The dataset was collected in an outdoor environment at the University of Michigan campus.

 Oxford Robotics Institute RobotCar Dataset: This dataset contains over 100 repetitions of a consistent route through Oxford, UK.
 It includes a huge variety of weather types, times of day, and roadworks and construction.
 The purpose of the dataset is to investigate long-term localisation and mapping for autonomous vehicles in real-world, dynamic urban environments